-MEMBERS

-KEY RESPONSIBILITIES

-Thomas G. Wattles\, CHAIR

-C. Ronald Blankenship\

-Deirdre J. Evens\

-Thomas J. Furphy\

-Karin M. Klein\

-Peter D. Linneman\

-The Board has determined that each member of the Audit Committee is independent as defined under the applicable listing standards of the Nasdaq Stock Market and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.

-The committee met eight times in 2021

-\ Audit Committee Financial Experts: Our Board has determined that each member of the Audit Committee qualifies as an "Audit Committee financial expert" as defined by the rules of the SEC.
+MEMBERS KEY RESPONSIBILITIES Thomas G. Wattles, CHAIR C. Ronald Blankenship Deirdre J. Evens Thomas J. Furphy Karin M. Klein Peter D. Linneman The Board has determined that each member of the Audit Committee is independent as defined under the applicable listing standards of the Nasdaq Stock Market and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.
+Assists the Board in its oversight of: the integrity of our financial statements our accounting and reporting processes and controls REIT and other tax compliance our internal audit functions, and our insurance programs Reviews the independence and performance of our internal and independent external accountants Has the ultimate authority and responsibility to select, evaluate, terminate and replace our independent registered public accounting firm Oversees the Company's cybersecurity program and initiatives (see below), and Approves the Audit Committee Report as shown on page 48.
+The report further details the Audit Committee's responsibilities ommittee met times in 2021 Audit Committee Financial Experts: Our Board has determined that each member of the Audit Committee qualifies as an "Audit Committee financial expert" as defined by the rules of the SEC.
 In accordance with our CGGs, no member of the Audit Committee serves on the Audit Committee of more than three public companies.

-- Assists the Board in its oversight of: - the integrity of our financial statements - our accounting and reporting processes and controls - REIT and other tax compliance - our internal audit functions, and - our insurance programs - Reviews the independence and performance of our internal and independent external accountants - Has the ultimate authority and responsibility to select, evaluate, terminate and replace our independent registered public accounting firm - Oversees the Company's cybersecurity program and initiatives (see below), - Approves the Audit Committee Report as shown on page 48.
-The report further details the Audit Committee's responsibilities

-Cybersecurity Governance Highlights

-- ✓ Management's Cyber Risk Committee reports to the Board's Audit Committee quarterly, including reports on any significant cyber breaches (no such breach reported in the past three years) - ✓ Utilize NIST cybersecurity framework to identify risk gaps - ✓ Robust monitoring of external and internal threats - ✓ Validation and testing by internal personnel and third parties, including annual penetration tests and third party cyber assessments - ✓ Extensive Cyber Risk Management and Data Breach Preparedness Policy
+Audit Committee's responsibilities Cybersecurity Governance Highlights Management's Cyber Risk Committee reports to the Board's Audit Committee quarterly, including reports on any significant cyber breaches (no such breach reported in the past three years) Utilize NIST cybersecurity framework to identify risk gaps Robust monitoring of external and internal threats Validation and testing by internal personnel and third parties, including annual penetration tests and third party cyber assessments Extensive Cyber Risk Management and Data Breach Preparedness Policy

-Compensation Committee

-MEMBERS

-Deirdre J. Evens, CHAIR

-Thomas W. Furphy

-David P. O'Connor

-James H. Simmons, III

-The Board has determined that each member of the Compensation Committee is independent within the meaning of the Company's independence standards and applicable listing standards of the Nasdag Stock Market.

-KEY RESPONSIBILITIES

-- Establishes and oversees our executive compensation and benefits programs - Approves compensation arrangements for senior management, including metric setting and annual incentive and long-term compensation - Evaluates our Executive Chairman and CEO's performance - Reviews senior management leadership, performance, development and succession planning - Oversees our stock ownership policy, and - Recommends to the Board the compensation of our non-employee directors
+MEMBERS KEY RESPONSIBILITIES Deirdre J. Evens, CHAIR Thomas W. Furphy David P. O'Connor James H. Simmons, III The Board has determined that each member of the Compensation Committee is independent within the meaning of the Company's independence standards and applicable listing standards of the Nasdaq Stock Market.
+Establishes and oversees our executive compensation and benefits programs Approves compensation arrangements for senior management, including metric setting and annual incentive and long-term compensation Evaluates our Executive Chairman and CEO's performance Reviews senior management leadership, performance, development and succession planning Oversees our stock ownership policy, and Recommends to the Board the compensation of our non-employee directors The committee retained Willis Towers Watson as its independent compensation consultant until May 2021, at which time the Company engaged Semler Brossy as its independent compensation consultant.